Recreation Management and Recreational Therapy Department (REC/RTH/MIND)

 Email: lharmon@uwlax.edu

-The Recreation Management Program at UW-La Crosse is the only nationally accredited recreation management program in the University of Wisconsin System.
-The mission of the program is to train students in the skills of the recreation profession and instill an appreciation of the vital role of leisure in people’s lives.
-An experiential approach to our teaching makes students uniquely competitive in the recreation job market and provides an excellent transition into the recreation profession.
+The Outdoor, Recreation, Tourism and Event Management Program at UW-La Crosse is the only nationally accredited recreation management program in the Universities of Wisconsin.
+The mission of the program is to train students in the skills of the recreation and tourism professions and instill an appreciation of the vital role of leisure in people’s lives.
+An experiential approach to our teaching makes students uniquely competitive in job market and provides an excellent transition into the professions.

 The program serves students interested in a wide range of professional recreation careers.
 Four emphasis areas (tourism and event management, community-based recreation, outdoor recreation, and generalist) provide the opportunity to create a personalized program of study.
-Graduates of the recreation management program find employment in government agencies, YMCAs, Boys and Girls Clubs, camps, environmental education, military bases, tourism enterprises including resorts, and other for-profit recreation organizations ranging from retail operations to direct service providers.
+Graduates of the outdoor, recreation, tourism and event management program find employment in government agencies, YMCAs, Boys and Girls Clubs, camps, environmental education, military bases, tourism enterprises including resorts, and other for-profit recreation organizations ranging from adventure operations to tourism service providers.

 Recreational Therapy Program (RTH)